moorepants/eme150a/content/pages/project-one.rst

    designs that have been observed and noted. **Number your designs.** The instructors will take a grade for your notebook in class.
 Friday October 9
    Continue to collect designs, but during the previous week you should choose 5 designs that are you favorite and flesh out the details of the designs in your notebook with more notes, calculations, sketches, etc. During class you will present your top two designs to your group in a "lighting talk", i.e. 2 minutes per design with 2 minutes group feedback per design.
+We will check for the five detailed designs in class. **Number your designs.**
 Friday October 16
    During the previous week you should choose your top design to detail in your report.
 First drafts will be due at the beginning of class.
 To "turn in" the draft you need to share it via Google drive with both instructors and your group members.
 The draft must be shared before the beginning of class on Friday.
-We will start the peer review process during class.
+We will give an introduction to peer review process during class.
 Tuesday October 20
    Each team member should peer review each other team member's report by midnight Tuesday.
 Each team member must provide at least two positive and